EthanRodrigo/dotfiles/Esme/README.md

 # ESME

 ### Intro
 This is my first rice on the first arch installation.
-A lot of firsts.
+Experienced a lot of firsts with this.
 Stay connected to see more rice

 ### Screenshot
 <img src="https://github.com/ethan-rod6/rice/blob/main/Esme/screenshots/rice.png">